-What it is designed to do is counter stereotypes that actively damage society.
-Examples include ads that imply that a woman is or should be responsible for cooking, or that a man is incapable of taking care of household chores or take on parenting responsibilities, or someone who is overweight being unsuccessful in life because of it.
-The efficiency of the ban will continue to be tested in the following 12 months after it’s applied, for those concerned.
+What it is designed to do is counter-advertising stereotyping that actively damages society.
+Examples include ads that imply that a woman is or should be responsible for cooking, that a man is incapable of taking care of household chores or taking on parenting responsibilities, or that someone who is overweight is unsuccessful in life because of it.
+The efficiency of the ban will continue to be tested in the following 12 months after it’s applied, to those concerned.

 The industry’s Corporate Social Responsibility

 The ban comes after a long process to raise awareness about representation in advertising.
-Concerns about corporate responsibilities with regards to equality have been going on a while.
+Concerns about corporate responsibilities with regard to equality have been going on for a while.
 Starting with Unilever’s launch of the Unstereotype Alliance, grounded in 2017 after years of research illuminating a depressing picture of advertising for and about women.
 A standout insight revealed that only 3% of ads represented working women, and also found that more than 90% of women think ads represent women as sex symbols.
-A wide range of campaigns have already set out to question and change the stereotypes that were formerly represented and mindlessly accepted.
+A wide range of campaigns has already set out to question and change the advertising stereotyping that was formerly represented and mindlessly accepted.
 Examples include This Girl Can or Real Beauty.

 We wouldn’t be comfortable talking about purposeful branding without pointing out a phenomenon known as pinkwashing or faux-feminism.
 This refers to branding that espouses a cause without actually committing to it.
 Authors Katie Martell and Samuel Scott, among others, call out some of the companies that have been found to be piggy-backing off the hype.
 There’s a history of this: Virginia Slims, for example, was a brand of cigarettes co-opting feminist messages in the ’60s with the only intention of capturing the female market.

-A modern example is The Fearless Girl Statue, placed in Wall Street and now also in London, Oslo and Melbourne, was placed by State Street, a company that had to pay up $5m to settle a gender pay discrimination case (Fortune).
+A modern example is The Fearless Girl Statue, placed on Wall Street and now also in London, Oslo, and Melbourne, which was placed by State Street, a company that had to pay up $5m to settle a gender pay discrimination case (Fortune).
 That’s faux-feminism.
 Cashing in on the narrative, while steering clear of any accountability when putting theory to practice.